 DUE FRIDAY, DECEMBER 6, 2019 - Late work will NOT be accepted

 - Create a public-awareness campaign with a message that promotes a social cause or issue—something for “the greater good” of society.

-- You will develop TWO different 18x24 posters on your cause/issue.
+- You will develop ONE 18x24 poster on your cause/issue.